ToxicedIsOnTheLand/CosmosIE/README.md

 [Cosmos Effects](https://cosmosai.net/cube/discord)
 ## BETA Branch
-This is a Branch for testing.
-Everything is not final.
+This is a Branch for testing, Everything is not final.
+*May get mistaken for [Release](https://github.com/ToxicedIsOnTheLand/CosmosIE/tree/release)*